Bansko for Digital Nomads: The Ultimate Guide

 5. Activities

-In addition to skiing and snowboarding, Bansko offers a variety of other activities, including hiking, biking, and cultural events, making it a great place to balance work and play.
+In addition to skiing and snowboarding, Bansko offers a variety of other activities, including hiking, biking, and cultural events.
+The town is also surrounded by stunning mountains and natural hot springs, providing a beautiful backdrop for work and leisure.

 How To Get To Bansko From Sofia Airport